Texas police interview "persons of interest" in killing of 7-year-old Jazmine Barnes

 The possible role of the people being interviewed was not immediately clear, and no arrests were announced.
 The sheriff’s office said more details would be released as soon as possible.

-Jazmine was killed after a gunman believed to have been driving a red pickup truck fired into the car that she was riding in with her mother and siblings early Sunday, officials said.
+Jazmine was killed after a gunman believed to have been driving a red pickup truck fired into the car that she was riding in with her mother and siblings at around 6:50 a.m.
+Sunday, officials said.

-The suspect has been described as a white man possibly in his 30s or 40s, based on a description by Jazmine’s family, the sheriff’s office said.
-A sketch of him was released this week by the sheriff’s office.
+The suspect has been described by the sheriff’s office as a white man possibly in his 30s or 40s.
+A sketch of him, that sheriff's office said was created based on a description provided by members of Jazmine's family, was released this week by the sheriff's office.

 The girl’s mother, who was wounded, has said she believed the shooting was possibly a hate crime.